mhaidli/mhaidli.github.io/content/workingwithabraham/internjourney.md

 <!-- [Example cover letter] -->

 Successful cover letters:
 * **Are specific to me:** I don't want to receive a generic letter that could ostensibly be written for any other internship.
 Why specifically do you want to study the harms of emerging technologies?
-Is there something specific about either MPI-SP, Bochum, myself, or my resaerch topics that makes you consider this position?
+Is there something specific about either MPI-SP, Bochum, myself, or my research topics that makes you consider this position?
 * **Are authentic:** If I had to name one thing I want out of a candidate, it is honesty.
 I would much rather have a candidate be upfront about their flaws rather than someone who bluffs and pretends they have no flaws and are 548583257325x better than they actually are.
 <!-- For me, it's more impressive I would much rather someone who acknowledges "I don't know what I want to research, but I think brain computer interfaces are cool" rather than someone who artificially creates a 7 step research program just to try and impress me. -->
 * **Are not written by ChatGPT:** There may come a day when I realize that everyone uses ChatGPT generators, so I give in and allow AI-generated applications.
 But today is not that day.
 Please don't use ChatGPT (or other LLM's / AI tools) to write your letter.
 Spell check tools (e.g., Grammarly) are fine, but don't generate the entire letter from ChatGPT.